JagGlo/playOmics/README.md

 #> 7                 1              0
 ```

-It’s helpful to discover at glance whether the data have required
+It’s helpful to discover whether the data has the required structure at
-structure.
-This might be especially important when reading data from
+a glance.
+This might be especially important when reading data from text
-text files (e.g. for proteomics experiment).
+files (e.g. for proteomics experiment).

-Nextly, we can explore each dataframe separately using two functions:
+Next, you can explore each dataframe separately using two functions:

-- **check_data()** will return base statistics about each numerical and
+- **check_data()** will return basic statistics about each numerical and
   non-numerical variables separately.
 It’s a simple way to check for
   suspicious variables (e.g. low number of unique positions):